 As you start your day, you never expect for a sudden toothache or oral trauma to interrupt your plans.
 No one is ever quite prepared for a dental emergency; however, it is estimated that one in six Americans will face one this year.
 If it happens to you, what do you do?
 Where do you turn?
 If the unexpected strikes, do not head to your local emergency room.
 You need immediate care from an emergency dentist in Longmont.
 At Longmont Complete Dentistry, Dr. Dan Maurer is here for you.
 He provides compassionate care during dental emergencies.
-He will help you overcome the difficult situation to restore your oral health, so you can get back to enjoying your day.
+He will help you overcome the difficult situation to restore your oral health with emergency dentistry in our Longmont, CO dental office, so you can get back to enjoying your day.

 Do Not Wait to Call Your Dentist

 When a dental emergency occurs, you may be tempted to delay calling your dentist in Longmont; however, by doing so, it could end up costing you your tooth.
 To help save your tooth from an extraction, it is best to call your dentist right away for a same-day appointment, then react accordingly at home to help promote the survival of your tooth.

 Dr. Maurer understands just how frightening a dental emergency can be, which is why he strives to provide the urgent services that you need while helping to ease your worries.
 With a commitment to his patients, his emergency policy will get you in as soon as possible to address your pain while creating the customized treatment plan that you need to stop your discomfort quickly.

 In addition to calling our dental office right away, there are several things that you can do at home to help ease your pain while protecting your tooth from further damage.

 Cost of Dental Emergencies